ACU industry and research partners

 HDR Supervision Policy Section 8.30: The supervisory team must, at all times, include a Principal or Co-supervisor who has supervised at least one (1) HDR candidate to completion.
 When this is the Co-supervisor, they must also be classified as active in research within the discipline/s they will be supervising in, to the satisfaction of Associate Dean of Research in their Faculty.

 The HDR Supervisor Training modules are available in the Staff Learning Hub.
-Staff who have not completed supervisor training at ACU or at another institution should self-enrol and complete the modules.
+Staff who have not completed supervisor training at ACU or another institution should self-enrol and complete the modules.

 Begin training